 Well, this one’s a bit of a must for all those plant lovers out there!
 Never again shall your house plant die from water-based neglect (Disclaimer: We actually can’t make promises like that.
 All promises made are for display purposes only … ahem!).
 Joking aside, these Self Watering Planters, found on Cults3D, can help provide water to your plants and herbs.
 They can last for as much as a week without a refill.

 Why not create your own page holder to keep that book open without the ongoing strain to those lovely hands of yours.

 There are plenty of people out there these days who enjoy outdoor sports and leisure activities, from mountain bike riding to rock climbing and trekking.
 There’s plenty of wilderness out there and plenty of things that can go wrong.
 And if the unthinkable should happen and you find yourself stranded in a remote location?
 A survival whistle could be just the thing to gain the attention of anyone else that may be nearby to get you help.
 It’s small and easy to print, and if reasonably priced, maybe just the thing to attract those budding survivalists to your shop.

 8. Hodor Doorstop

 Want to print a doorstop that pays homage to that much-loved Game of Thrones Character?
-If you’ve seen that episode, you know the pun here, if not then we won’t spoil it for you, but this doorstop will have no problems with … keeping your door in its place.
-Again you’ll find the one we’re talking about on Thingiverse and is well worth a look in our opinion.
+If you’ve seen that episode, you know the pun here.
+If not, then we won’t spoil it for you, but this doorstop will have no problems with … keeping your door in its place.
+Again you’ll find the one we’re talking about on Thingiverse, and it is well worth a look in our opinion.

 9. AA to C Battery Adapter